matrix-org/synapse/README.rst

 Upgrading an existing Synapse
 =============================

-The instructions for upgrading synapse are in `the upgrade notes`_.
+The instructions for upgrading Synapse are in `the upgrade notes`_.
-Please check these instructions as upgrading may require extra steps for some versions of synapse.
+Please check these instructions as upgrading may require extra steps for some versions of Synapse.

 .. _the upgrade notes: https://matrix-org.github.io/synapse/develop/upgrade.html